yushasama/koishiteru/public/comp/writeups_md/segment_trees_ii.md

 This is where lazy propagation comes in: tag the range now, push later when needed.
 And if even that starts struggling, like when updates depend on current values (chmin, chmax), bring out Segment Tree Beats to keep things clean without nuking your time.

 **Prerequisite.** You should be comfortable with baseline segment trees and Fenwick.

-Primer: https://koishite.ru/competitive/fenwick_segment_trees
+[Primer. on Segment Trees](https://koishite.ru/competitive/fenwick_segment_trees )
 ---

 ## 0) Core Definitions